ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ### 3. Understand output
 The tool will write the following data:
 - The main configuration source, with genesis data, and address of onchain system configuration.
+These are written to `superchain/configs/superchain_target/chain_short_name.yaml`.
 > **Note**
 > Hardfork override times will be included.
 For standard chains, you must have all hardforks activated (see the neighbouring superchain.yaml file).
 It is not possible to override a superchain-wide hardfork time with `nil`.

 - Addresses of L1 contracts.
 (Note that all L2 addresses are statically known addresses defined in the OP-Stack specification, and thus not configured per chain.)
+These are written to `extra/addresses/superchain_target/chain_short_name.json`.
 - Genesis system config data
 - Compressed `genesis.json` definitions (in the `extra/genesis` directory) which pull in the bytecode by hash